Teenage pilot Zara Rutherford becomes the youngest woman to fly solo around the world

 “Basically my dream is that in the future, if a girl wants to go into aviation or wants to go engineering, it’s not special,” she told NPR.
 “It’s just like, ‘Oh, cool, like, just another person who’s doing a cool thing with their life.’
 But it doesn’t matter what gender they are.”

-Rutherford’s next challenge: College.
+Rutherford’s next challenge: college.